Richard Gruelle: Death and legacy

 Gruelle died in Indianapolis, Indiana, on November 8, 1914, while visiting family members.
-His remains are interred at Crown Hill Cemetery in Indianapolis.
+His remains are interred at Crown Hill Cemetery in Indianapolis (Section 35, Lot 213).

 Gruelle is best known for his landscape paintings, as well as his book, Notes: Critical and Biographical: Collection of W. T. Walters (1895).
 Gruelle's art from the time he spent at Gloucester, Massachusetts, are among his best, especially his watercolors.
 Among his most notable paintings were a series of marine scenes that included The Drama of the Elements.
-Gruelle’s masterwork, The Canal––Morning Effect (1894), is a painting of the Indianapolis skyline from the south side of the city's Military Park.
+Gruelle's masterwork, The Canal––Morning Effect (1894), is a painting of the Indianapolis skyline from the south side of the city's Military Park.
 The Art Association of Indianapolis quickly acquired the painting, and it remains in the collection of the Indianapolis Museum of Art.
 Gruelle only occasionally exhibited his works in national exhibitions, with two notable exceptions.
 He exhibited at the Society of Western Artists annual shows and in 1904 at the Louisiana Purchase Exposition at Saint Louis, Missouri.
 Gruelle preferred one-man shows held in Indianapolis, Indiana, and in New Canaan, Connecticut.

 Gruelle was a member of several arts organizations, including the Art Association of Indianapolis (forerunner to the present-day Indianapolis Museum of Art), the New Canaan Society of Artists, the Society of Western Artists, and the Knockers, an East Coast art group that later became the Silvermine Guild of Artists and Art School.